theHdd4/TrinityFastAPIDjangoReact/README.md

 ./scripts/start_backend.sh
 ```

+This script passes `host.env` to Docker Compose so variables like `HOST_IP`
-This starts PostgreSQL, MongoDB, Redis, the Django admin API on `localhost:8000`
+expand correctly.
+It starts PostgreSQL, MongoDB, Redis, the Django admin API on
-and a FastAPI instance on `localhost:8001`.
-Uvicorn loads the app from
+`localhost:8000` and a FastAPI instance on `localhost:8001`.
+Uvicorn loads the
+app from
 `apps/orchestration/fastapi_app.py`.
 A separate AI service from the `TrinityAI`
 folder runs on `localhost:8002` for chat prompts.
 Use `docker compose logs
 fastapi` or `docker compose logs trinity-ai` to confirm the servers started